22 ways to be a healthier traveller in 2021

 “You can pick up tasty, in-season produce,” she said.
-“I’d also recommend stopping by a grocery store.
+“I’d also recommend stopping by a supermarket.
 Even if you don’t have a full kitchen where you’re staying, you can pick up essentials for a healthy breakfast and snack time.
-For me, those typically include Greek yogurt, nut butter, fresh berries and hard-boiled eggs.”
+For me, those typically include Greek yoghurt, nut butter, fresh berries and hard-boiled eggs.”

 “Simply changing the word ‘have’ to the word ‘get’ creates a different emotional experience when making plans,” she said.
 “For example, instead of ‘I have to book our zip-lining excursion,’ it becomes, ‘I get to book the excursion.’
 Getting to make plans creates gratitude and takes the obligation out of it, which can reduce the stress we feel about it.”

-Another way to get in a less-stressed headspace is to practice meditation when traveling.
+Another way to get in a less-stressed headspace is to practice meditation when travelling.